ds300/derivablejs/README.md

 You might have noticed that steps 2, 3, 5, and 6 should not have happened.
 This is what people in the know call a *glitch*.

 So what went wrong?
 Here's the low-down: Observables are built on top of callbacks, callbacks are all about handling events, and events are all about triggering effects (either state updates or side effects).
 So when an event happens, you simply *must* notify listeners, otherwise nothing else can happen!
 But if the listeners have listeners, they have to be notified too, and so on and so forth.
-This results in a depth-first traversal of the Observable graph which can cause glitchy behavior as illustrated above.
-Note that the problem isn't solved by doing breadth-first traversal, you'd need to traverse the graph in topological order (which is totally impractical).
+This results in a depth-first traversal of the Observable graph which can cause glitchy behavior when the graph is not a tree, as illustrated above.
+Note that the problem isn't solved by doing breadth-first traversal, you'd need to traverse the graph in topological order (which is totally impractical for mutable callback-based graphs).

 ### Derivables to the actual rescue!